carolcheng124/IS2545_Deliverable3/README.md

 ## *** USER STORY 3 ***

-As a user, I would like to manipulate products in the shopping cart, So that I could have satisfied products and finally checkout.
+As a user, I would like to manipulate products in the shopping cart, calculate the price and checkout, So that I could buy satisfied products.

 #### 5. Scenario 1 (ADD PRODUCT INTO CART)